SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Files,-Activities.md

 - In SQL Query: replace "resume" with any appropriate text and potentially move/remove the % symbols.

-**Contributed by** Jon LaRosa, [LaRosa Consulting](https://trailblazer.me/id/jonlarosa)
+**Contributed by** Jon LaRosa

 ## Contact: Completed Log-a-Call Activities LastYear

 **Description**

-> Counts the number of completed log-a-call activities for a contact over the past year.
-Was used to get an idea of how many times we were logging a call for a contact to gauge engagement and "high touch".
+> This recipe counts the number of completed log-a-call activities for a contact over the past year.
+Was used to get an idea of how many times users are logging a call for a contact to gauge engagement and "high touch".

 **Objects, Fields, Relationships**